meteor/meteor/Roadmap.md

 A proper service worker build target.
 Regular Web Workers can be built from a function.toString() but service-workers require an actual server route.

+### Make it easy to use Meteor in external projects

+- Leaders: <you?>
+- Status: -
+- PRs: -

+Make it easy to import and use Meteor frontend and backend features in existing applications.
+People may have custom backends and frontends already cobbled together using custom build setups (f.e.
+Webpack, Rollup, TypeScript, etc).
+Converting these apps to the integrated Meteor system may be too difficult or undesirable.

+Allow developers to import Meteor APIs on both frontend and backend to allow them to create apps the same way as in Meteor, for portions of the overall application.
+For example, an app that is made with Express.js and using normal HTTP requests, might like to have a small Meteor-based application embedded inside of it in the same DOM; a real-time chat widget perhaps.

+On the backend, developers could import tooling to launch Mongo, create a Meteor DDP server on an endpoint, set up Apollo GraphQL on an endpoint, etc, while other endpoints of the existing application continue to operate as they did before.

+On the frontend, developers could import tools like DDP, ReactiveVar, Tracker, Blaze, etc, and begin using those APIs in the same way they do in Meteor-managed applications, but in a portion of the existing application.

+Or perhaps a developer wants to make a Meteor-only application but wants only control of the build process (they will be missing out on all of Meteor's features though, like legacy and modern builds!).

 ### Ultra-thin Meteor
 - Leaders: <you?>
 - Status: -